museumcomputernetwork/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+The first day of the year:
-adventure awaits outside
+sky-reflecting violets
-A cicada’s voice.
+Splash!